 Disclosure: Audio Hertz is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission.

 There’s an easy way to find out if there is truly a difference after zipping, a null test.
-A null test is a process of bringing two files into your DAW, leaving them set at the same volume and settings and inverting the polarity on one of them.
-If they are exactly the same then you won’t hear anything, the audio will completely cancel out which tells us there’s absolutely no difference between the two files.
-If you do hear anything, even the smallest amount of noise after inverting the phase on one of the files then there is a difference, and the files have been affected.
+A null test is a process of bringing two files into your DAW, leaving them set at the same volume and settings, and inverting the polarity on one of them.
+If they are exactly the same, then you won’t hear anything, and the audio will completely cancel out, which tells us there’s absolutely no difference between the two files.
+If you do hear anything, even the smallest amount of noise, after inverting the phase on one of the files, then there is a difference, and the files have been affected.

-Any time you’re compressing the data of a file whether you are using different formats or compressing using a format like Zip, there are lossy and lossless forms of the compression.
+Any time you’re compressing the data of a file, whether you are using different formats or compressing using a format like Zip, there are lossy and lossless forms of compression.

 Lossy compression is different.
-This type removes “unnecessary” bits of information so it can make the file smaller.
+This type removes “unnecessary” bits of information to make the file smaller.
 This is how an mp3 file is compressed into a smaller file and why it also negatively affects the sound quality.